 -- Big black ants that can cause structural damage --

 Summary: Carpenter ants (Camponotus spp.) are large, powerful ants that can destroy wood and other building materials that they nest in.
-They replace termites as the most important structural pests in many temperate (cool) climates such as northeastern and northwestern US.
+They replace termites as the most important structural insect pest in many temperate (cool) climates such as northeastern and northwestern US.

-Carpenter ants are large black, or red and black, ants that nest above ground in cavities such as tree stumps and in the walls, subfloors, or roofs of our houses.
+Carpenter ants are large black, or red and black, ants that nest above ground in cavities such as tree stumps and, sometimes, in the walls, subfloors, or roofs of our houses.
 Nest building can cause extensive, and expensive, damage to structures.

 Carpenter ants are generally larger than 3/8" and all black, or red and black.
-Winged ants, the so-called "reproductives" may be present in late spring but for most of the year carpenter ants, like other ants, are wingless (below right).
+Winged ants, the so-called "reproductives" (below left) may be present in late spring but for most of the year carpenter ants, like other ants, are wingless (below right).
 All ants have a winged reproductive stage but most are so small you never notice them during the brief reproductive period each year.
 Carpenter ants, on the other hand, are so large that you'll definitively notice when one of them flies by!

-Carpenter ant colonies are started by a queen.
-Mated queens generally fly during late spring and locate a suitable cavity in which to begin a colony by laying eggs.
+Like other ants carpenter ant colonies are started by a queen.
+Large mated queen ants generally fly during late spring ("winged reproductives") and locate a suitable cavity in which to begin a colony by laying eggs.
 She can use almost any protected cavity such as a wall void, under floor insulation or outside in a natural cavity like a tree stump.
 The cavity is not always associated with wood since, unlike termites, carpenter ants do not necessarily need wood for survival.
 As an example, rigid foam insulation is frequently nested in and damaged by these ants.

 In the eastern US ant damage is often associated with moisture because colonies tend to start where wood has been moisture-damaged but this is not the case in the western US where colonies and damage can occur in very dry situations.